Out for Public Comment

 How do I have my say?

 All Shire of Denmark ratepayers are welcome and encouraged to contribute to the discussion on rates.
-Council will carefully consider all public submissions received during the Public Comment period.

-To submit your feedback formally, you must provide your comments in writing to the CEO via email to enquiries@denmark.wa.gov.au or via letter sent to PO Box 183, Denmark WA 6333, or you are welcome to drop off your letter to the Shire offices.
+To submit your feedback formally, you must provide your comments in writing to the CEO via email to enquiries@denmark.wa.gov.au(External link) or via letter sent to PO Box 183, Denmark WA 6333, or you are welcome to drop off your letter to the Shire offices.
 You can also complete the form online below under the Public Comment section.
 If you have questions about how your rates might be affected, you are welcome, as always, to contact our Rates Officer.

-Frequently Asked Question: Do comments made on social media platforms count?
 We monitor community sentiment online, but feedback must be formally submitted to the Shire in order for it to be presented to, and considered by, Council as part of the annual budget adoption process.

 "The Shire acknowledges the value of tourism to the local economy and the proposal which is now in front of the community for comment is ultimately about spreading the associated costs fairly." - David King, Acting CEO